michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 **What the student gets:** Initial pattern recognition to compare against their own coding.

-**Why this is acceptable:** The student still does the analytical work—deciding which codes are valid, refining them, applying them systematically across all data, and interpreting what they mean.
+**Why this is acceptable:** The student still does the analytical work,deciding which codes are valid, refining them, applying them systematically across all data, and interpreting what they mean.

 **Critical requirement:** Student must code independently FIRST, then compare to AI suggestions.

----
+,

 **Use Case 3: Checking for Bias in Interpretation**